 Through the gates, I stop for 10 seconds to snap the photo of the cannons (I earned it) and then up to the top of the fort via a very steep ramp.
 Back onto the flat and I’m struggling to recover before the next steep (but thankfully short) hill climb up the ridge.
 I get back on the top of the Great Lines and I’ve got about 3 minutes left.
 I’m just hanging on at this point (like a spent boxer to his opponent), any idea of a sprint finish or carrying on to hit 4k (let alone 5K) was lost somewhere on the hills.
 Laura announces the last minute, time is slowing down like a scene from inception.

-Finally the 30 minutes are up, I’m still running for 10 seconds (the time I stopped to take the photo), just to be honest to myself.
+Finally, my 30 minutes are up.
+I’m still running for 10 seconds (the time I stopped to take the photo), just to be honest to myself.
 I engage stagger mode, tip my head down and I have a stream of sweat (not droplets an actual stream) falling onto the dust.
-It takes me a good 5 minutes to walk this one off, luckily I’ve got a 15 minute walk home.
+It takes me a good 5 minutes to walk it off, luckily I’ve got a 15-minute walk home.

-Throughout the entire run I can feel my demons lurking in the dark places.
-Every time I confront them they scutter away but they are not gone, they are dogged, watching, waiting, biding their time constantly looking for a weakness.
+Throughout the entire run, I could feel my demons lurking in the dark places.
+Every time I confront them, they scuttered away but they are not gone.
+They are dogged, watching, waiting, biding their time constantly looking for a weakness.

-Needless to say, they could smell blood and they were ravenous (I haven’t been feeding them much lately), I could hear them circling, snarling.
+They could smell blood and they were ravenous.
+I haven’t been feeding them much lately and I could hear them circling, snarling.
 The heat, the hill, my back, my knee, the sweat I was feeling hunted all the way to the finish line.
 No out and out attacks, just the promise of one if I strayed off the path.
 Luckily I’ve got enough experience at this point to avoid the darkest paths through the woods.

-Stat wise, my first reaction was disappointment, the average pace although quicker by 40 seconds over last time I felt it should have been faster.
+Stat wise, my first reaction was of disappointment.
+The average pace although quicker by 40 seconds over the last time I felt it should have been faster.
 Luckily the 1km split times, revealed a better story on the flat I was achieving just over 7:30 min/km, which would equate to a sub 40m 5k if it could be sustained.